 Some topics tend to be hot buttons in any marriage and they can easily escalate into arguments, including:

 - Chores: Maybe one of you is primarily the doer when it comes to household responsibilities.
 Try to figure out why this is.
 Does the other work long hours and just doesn't have time to load the dishwasher?
-Or does she prefer to socialize or watch television rather than clean while the other spouse does double duty, bringing home the bacon and frying it, too?
+Or do they prefer to socialize or watch television rather than clean while the other spouse does double duty, bringing home the bacon and frying it, too?

 - Money: Whether you don't have enough or you just can't seem to agree on how to spend what you do have, Psychology Today says money problems are a leading cause of divorce.